Seven really silly mistakes you’re making on your Facebook page

 - tags: facebook social media social networking

-In this day and age, most small businesses have realised how important it is to have (at the very least) a Facebook business page.
+In this day and age, most businesses have realised how important it is to have (at the very least) a Facebook business page.

 And to keep costs down, most small business owners are running their pages themselves.